ChameleonFramework/Chameleon/README.md

 dependencies {
     val chameleonVersion = "<version>"
     implementation("dev.hypera:chameleon-core:$chameleonVersion")
-    // Repeat the line below and replace <module> with the module you wish to use, e.g. platform-bukkit implementation("dev.hypera:chameleon-<module>:$chameleonVersion") }
+    // Repeat the line below and replace <module> with the module you wish to use. implementation("dev.hypera:chameleon-<module>:$chameleonVersion") }
 ```